Leadership and Innovation Courses: Fall 2025

 3 Credit Hour(s)

 Students experience a leadership immersion in an organizational setting.
 Through this experience they gain an appreciation and understanding of the leadership processes of empowerment, collaboration, strategy, and dialogue; this occurs in an organizational context and provides students the experience of understanding the internal and external forces that create change and transform organizations, communities, and systems.
-Emphasis is given to understanding the processes of leadership focusing on individual and group development, social capital, strategy, organizational mission, vision, and values, structures of collaboration, problem solving, and dialogue.
-For this course, the student will work individually to become knowledgeable about an agency, business, or community group (identified below as practice setting).
+Emphasis is given to understanding the processes of leadership focusing on individual and group development, social capital, strategy, organizational mission, vision, and values, as well as structures of collaboration, problem solving, and dialogue.
+For this course, the student will work individually to become knowledgeable about an agency, business, or community group (identified as a practice setting).
 The student will apply action research methods to become knowledgeable about the practice setting.
-By spending time with various leaders within the practice setting, the student will become increasingly sensitive to the culture of the practice setting.
+By spending time with various leaders within the immersion site, the student will become increasingly sensitive to the culture of the practice setting.
 In collaboration with their organizational host, the student will identify a goal/problem within the practice setting and develop a mini-project.
-Drawing on foundational theories relating to organizational behavior, leadership style, decision-making, and problem solving, the student will become familiar with the communication and decision making mechanisms already in place within the practice setting to develop and/or enhance the organization's competitive advantage.
+Drawing on foundational theories relating to organizational behavior, leadership style, decision-making, and problem solving, the student will become familiar with the communication and decision-making mechanisms already in place within the practice setting to develop and/or enhance the organization's competitive advantage.
 The remainder of the course will be spent on activating appropriate resources to meet mutually agreed upon goals.
 Upon completion of this course, students will be well prepared based on best practices and theoretical leadership knowledge acquired in the program to undertake leadership roles/positions in various organizations, agencies, communities, businesses/international corporations, or Non-Governmental Organizations.
 Prerequisite: Majors only.
 (GR)

 LEAD 515: The Business of Leadership: Financial, Organizational and Cultural